 Best festivals in Valencia – major festivals you cannot miss

-Las Fallas Festival
+1. Las Fallas de Valencia Festival

 Truth be told, words could never do this festival justice.
 You simply have to live it to believe it.

-When: During the week leading up to Easter Sunday (6 – 9 of April, 2023)
+When: During the week leading up to Easter Sunday (March 28th to 31st, 2024)

 Easter in Valencia is no egg hunt.
 And there are no giant bunnies, chocolate figurines, or fun gifts either.
 Instead, Easter in Valencia is all about the religious side of the festival.

 The Maritime Holy Week (Semana Santa Marinera) takes place during the week leading up to Easter Sunday in the neighborhood of El Cabanyal, a former fishing village.

 There are daily religious processions; people in colorful period costumes; elaborate floats featuring statues of biblical figures; brass bands and drummers playing mournful music, and evening masses.

 The most unusual sight, however, is the religious brotherhoods – men and women dressed in colorful silky costumes with pointy cone-shaped hoods called capirote.

 These hoods are historical costumes and a symbol of penance.
 They date as far back as the Spanish Inquisition when they were used as a form of punishment.